cljcloud/fullstack-azure-functions/README.md

 DB migration scripts inside `resources/migrations` folder.

-Connection details should specified in local `profiles.clj` file.
+Connection details should be specified in local `profiles.clj` file.

 To update your current DB to the latest migration run: